Russ226/courseApi/README.md

 # courseApi
-Api for students to register for
+Api for students to register for courses.